Uncoupling with Intention: How to End a Relationship with Care and Clarity

 What is Uncoupling

 Uncoupling is the process of consciously ending a romantic relationship with care, clarity, and emotional responsibility.
+It’s not about avoiding the pain; it’s about how you move through the pain- over time.

-From a Gottman perspective, how couples handle conflict and repair matters deeply- even at the end.
+From a Gottman perspective, how couples handle conflict and repair matters deeply, even at the end.
 The way you “exit” a relationship can shape both partners’ long-term emotional health.

 Why Uncoupling Is So Hard